Trans Mountain pipeline looms large as western premiers meeting gets underway | CBC News

 Alberta premier boycotting meeting over pipeline dispute with B.C.

-As western premiers meet in Yellowknife this morning to discuss pharmacare, infrastructure, justice and community safety, the dispute over Kinder Morgan's Trans Mountain pipeline looms large.
+As western premiers met in Yellowknife Wednesday morning to discuss pharmacare, infrastructure, justice and community safety, the dispute over Kinder Morgan's Trans Mountain pipeline still loomed large.

-Alberta Premier Rachel Notley announced Monday afternoon she won't attend the Western Premiers Conference so she can focus on the pipeline deadline.
+Alberta Premier Rachel Notley announced Monday afternoon she wouldn't attend the Western Premiers' Conference so she could focus on the pipeline deadline.
 Deputy premier Sarah Hoffman is attending in her place.

+Hoffman briefly left the meeting to speak with the media.
+She said Alberta would not be signing the communique out of the meeting without a statement of shared support of the pipeline.

+"Although the issues discussed at the Western Premiers' Conference are important to Canadians, it is Alberta's view that the Trans-Mountain pipeline must be built if the country and its provinces are able to fund Canadian priorities, such as pharmacare," she said.

 It would be surreal and exceptionally tone deaf for anyone to think we could politely discuss pharmacare and cannabis when one of the players is hard at work trying to choke the economic lifeblood of the province and the country. <a href="https://twitter.com/hashtag/ableg?src=hash&ref_src=twsrc%5Etfw">#ableg</a> <a href="https://twitter.com/hashtag/bcpoli?src=hash&ref_src=twsrc%5Etfw">#bcpoli</a>—@RachelNotley